ElixirFocus/brick_house/content/_index.md

 title: "Home"
 ---

-Educational content for Elixir engineers.
+**ElixirFocus** provides educational content for Elixir developers looking to evolve their coding skills.